horselord-joe-8053/ultra-fru-genai-analytics/study/ARCHITECT_STUDY_GUIDE_DETAILED.md

 **Business need (FRU case):**
 Retail wants a system where stakeholders can type questions like:
-> “Why are Samsung customers unhappy in São Paulo?”
+> "Why are Samsung customers unhappy in São Paulo?"

 They expect:
 - grounded answers based on **real sales + feedback**